chrleyer/pgsqlupdate/README.md

 service postgresql-9.6 initdb
 ```

-Next we need to configure PostgreSQL so it will accept connections using MD5 hashed passwords so it’s compatible with the Python modules:
+Next we need to configure PostgreSQL so it will accept connections using MD5 hashed passwords so it’s compatible with the Python modules of odoo:

 ```
 sed -i "/^host/s/ident/md5/g" /var/lib/pgsql/9.6/data/pg_hba.conf